-Hormonal acne can range from mild (a few pimples around your period or when you’re stressed) to severe and chronic.
-One thing is for sure, though, hormonal acne can be very frustrating to live with and treat.
+Hormonal acne can range from mild (a few pimples around your period or when you’re stressed) to severe cystic acne.
+One thing is for sure, hormonal acne can be very frustrating to live with and treat.

 Menstruation is a popular time for hormonal acne breakouts, for obvious reasons.

 During the ovulatory phase, most people enjoy a brief period of healthy, glowing skin due to peak levels of estrogen (which, aided by progesterone, keeps testosterone at bay).
 After ovulation is over, estrogen and progesterone levels drop considerably, opening the door for testosterone to play.